C,XOXO: Critical reception

-According to the review aggregator Metacritic, C,XOXO received "generally favorable reviews" based on a weighted average score of 64 out of 100 from 12 critic scores, indicating "generally favorable reviews".
+According to the review aggregator Metacritic, C,XOXO received "generally favorable reviews" based on a weighted average score of 64 out of 100 from 12 critic scores.

-Commentary on the album largely focused on Cabello's shift in sound.
+Commentary on C,XOXO largely focused on Cabello's shift in sound.
 Writing for The Guardian, Alexis Petridis opined that the album's direction compared to Cabello's earlier discography was "pretty radical to the point of being occasionally baffling".
 He concluded that Cabello "often sounds slightly uncomfortable" and that she "feels like a guest on her own album" due to the prominence of its featured artists.
 In Rolling Stone, Maura Johnston noted that Cabello embraces a "weirdo" persona, describing the album as an experimental departure from her previous work.
 NME reviewer Nick Levine highlighted the album's "party girl rebrand" and described its songs as "scrappy, intriguing earworms".

-Harry Tafoya of Pitchfork gave the album a 6.9 out of 10, noting its mix of genres and its sonic variety.
-Slant Magazine reviewer Paul Attard criticized the album for "mistaking mimicry for mastery", giving it 2 out of 5 stars.

-James Mellen from Clash rated the album 7 out of 10, appreciating its boldness and the departure from Cabello's earlier pop sound.
-Sputnikmusic gave it 4 out of 5, praising its innovation and execution.
+Harry Tafoya of Pitchfork noted its mix of genres and its sonic variety, while Slant Magazine reviewer Paul Attard criticized the album for "mistaking mimicry for mastery".
+However, James Mellen from Clash appreciated its boldness and the departure from Cabello's earlier pop sound, and Sputnikmusic's Sowing praised its innovation and execution.
+Ben Devlin of MusicOMH described C,XOXO as an "absolute whirlwind of ideas" and felt that its disparate musical elements were not always coherent, but he called them "fascinating nonetheless".
+Devlin singled out "I Luv It" and "Pretty When I Cry" for their production and vocal performances, although he ultimately felt that the album had failed to revive Cabello's popularity.

+Writing for The A.V.
+Club, Drew Gillis argued that the album's supposed reinvention was largely aesthetic, describing it as rooted in pop-trap, pop-reggaeton, and pop ballads.
+He also viewed Cabello's attempts at a more personal and unconventional image as revealing a "desperation" to gain approval.
+Pastes Leah Weinstein was more critical, arguing that Cabello showed "no artistic vision or direction" and criticizing the album's generic lyrics, conspicuous Auto-Tune, and inconsistent production.
+She also compared its marketing and aesthetics unfavorably with Charli XCX's 2024 album Brat.

+In a 2026 retrospective for The Fader, Tobias Hess argued that C,XOXO had gained renewed appreciation two years after its release, noting that it had remained "in the pop conversation".
+He praised its "raw and fresh" qualities and suggested that its once-controversial eclecticism had become more accepted in 2020s pop.